-We handle medical malpractice in Providence, RI and surrounding areas.
+We handle medical malpractice in Providence, RI; Boston, MA, Fall River, MA; and Hartford, CT and surrounding areas.
 When medical neglect happens to you or a loved one you need a medical malpractice lawyer, someone who can help you now, not only to correct the wrong that has happened but to prevent the same harm to others.
 Call us we are here to help.
-Our medical malpractice attorneys will guide you through the process, and help protect you and your loved ones so call us now at 1-888-533-7507.
+Our medical malpractice attorneys will guide you through the process, and help protect you and your loved ones so call us now!

 What is Informed Consent?

 Informed consent is a patient’s legal and ethical right to decide what is done to his or her body and from the physician’s ethical duty to make sure that individuals are involved in decisions about their own health care.
 The process of securing informed consents has three phases, all of which involve information exchanged between doctor and patient and are part of patient education.
 First, in words an individual can understand, the physician must convey the details of a planned procedure or treatment, its potential benefits and serious risks, and any suitable alternatives.
 The patient should be presented with information on the most likely outcomes of the treatment.
 Second, the physician must evaluate whether or not the person has understood what has been said and has given knowing consent.
 Finally, the individual must sign the consent form; remember that the mere signature is not enough to show consent.
 The patient must have given consent knowing and understanding all of the risks imposed.

 An Attorney Can Help With Birth Injuries, Too